 Just for Comparison, My Main Vine

-In mathematics I tried to build an increasingly complex world of
+In mathematics I tried to build with my students an increasingly

-number and algebra, geometry and measurement, probability and
+complex world of number and algebra, geometry and measurement,

-statistics and develop perseverance in problem solving and a
+probability and statistics and develop perseverance in problem

 We never know what students are really learning.
 I like to think